-- Apprenticeships give participants real-world experience and a nationally recognised gualification while earning.
-Our programme includes degree apprenticeships in areas including rail, civil engineering, data science, environmental practice and digital - Our two-year graduate programme gives participants the opportunity to work on flagship projects with leaders of industry while positively impacting communities - Placements give students valuable work experience and help them develop professional and personal skills.
-Our programme includes year-long and summer placements
+- Apprenticeships give participants real-world experience and a nationally recognised qualification while earning.
+Our programme includes degree apprenticeships in areas including rail, civil engineering, data science, environmental practice and digital - Our two-year graduate programme gives participants the opportunity to work on flagship projects with leaders of industry while positively impacting communities - Placements give students experience the world of work and help them develop professional and personal skills.
+Our programme includes yearlong and summer placements